SergeiDm/CarND-Unscented-Kalman-Filter/README.md

 The project uses Eigen library, so for compilation Eigen library files must be put in 'src' folder.

 ## Results
-The output results introduced in 'output_data' folder.
+The output results are introduced in 'output_data' folder.
 Additionaly, here are RMSE values (calculated for 2D position and 2D velocity):

 <img src="https://github.com/SergeiDm/CarND-Unscented-Kalman-Filter/blob/master/illustrations/RMSE.png" width="270" height="100"/>